 Once you have filled out all the details, scroll to the bottom, read and accept their TOS and click on “I accept, create my account”!

-The very first thing which is required here is to Verify your domain ownership.
+The very first thing which is required here is to verify your domain ownership.
 Here is a video that explains, why it’s required and how you can verify domain:

-You need to update your MX record from cPanel for Email sending to work.
-You can also enable SSL feature to enhance security of your Google apps by going to Domain settings > General > SSL.
+You need to update your MX record from cPanel for sending emails.
+You can also enable SSL feature to enhance the security of your Google apps by going to Domain settings > General > SSL.

 Bluehost offers Google apps Wizard which makes the setup very easy.

 Any cPanel hosting companies can add this Wizard on their hosting using this plugin.